 Personal Development is at the heart of everything we do at Southmoor Academy because we recognise it as essential in enabling students to learn and achieve.
-The elements that make up personal development at Southmoor are derived from the citizenship curriculum, the suggested PSHE and SRE curriculum, and, SMSC from the British Values statement.
+The elements that make up personal development at Southmoor are derived from the statutory RSHE (Relationships and Sex Education and Health Education) curriculum, suggested PSHE Association curriculum and SMSC from the British Values statement.

-Personal development permeates the curriculum, assembly programme, ‘drop down days’, and form time activities.
-This academy provides a myriad of ways for students to explore and develop morally, socially, spiritually and culturally.
+Personal development permeates the curriculum, assembly programme, special one-off events, personal development lessons and form time activities.
+The academy provides a myriad of ways for students to explore and develop morally, socially, spiritually and culturally.
 Some examples, activities, and, achievements are displayed on our SMSC map.

-Our full SMSC Policy can be found here
+Our full Relationships, Sex Education (RSE), Health Education and PSHCE Policy can be found here.

 Pupils’ spiritual development is shown by their: